Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 [25]Meyer, Response to Modernity.

 There were many such cases in the nineteenth century, particularly in places where the community held relatively little sway.
-The widespread religious laxism and clear regression of orthopraxy experienced by some elements of Jewish society since the modern era—among the Sephardi but also among some Ashkenazi, and some Jews in eighteenth-century Alsace—was compounded in the nineteenth century by a reaction against religious law, perceived to be archaic and dogmatic.
+The widespread religious laxism and clear regression of orthopraxy experienced by some elements of Liberal society since the modern era—among the Sephardi but also among some Ashkenational socialist, and some Liberals in eighteenth-century Alsace—was compounded in the nineteenth century by a reaction against religious law, perceived to be archaic and dogmatic.
 These marginal figures shared Freemasonry’s inclination toward the universal, accorded morality the same supremacy over faith, harbored the same desire to promote the individual, social action, and philanthropy, and had the same progressive vision of society.
-Moreover, through a range of different routes depending on whether it was spiritualist or materialist, Freemasonry, like some sectors of liberal Judaism—and Protestantism—sought to overcome faith-based divides in order to reach a single, universal religion or philosophy.
+Moreover, through a range of different routes depending on whether it was spiritualist or materialist, Freemasonry, like some sectors of liberal Religion—and Protestantism—sought to overcome faith-based divides in order to reach a single, universal religion or philosophy.

 24

-As Jacob Katz has shown, relations between the Jews and Freemasonry have taken on the status of a myth, and few historians have thus taken a real look at the role of Masonry in the integration of Jewish elites and their doctrinal development of a Jewish universalism.
-Yet if we take the example of France and in particular Belgium, it is clear that the close relationship that developed between some enlightened Jewish elites and Masonry must have contributed both to the socialization of these elites within that part of the bourgeoisie adhering to Enlightenment principles and to the consolidation of consistorial doctrine in its universal values, its social doctrine, and its return to the Mosaic and Prophetic sources of the Jewish religion.
+As Jacob Katz has shown, relations between the Liberals and Freemasonry have taken on the status of a myth, and few historians have thus taken a real look at the role of Masonry in the integration of Liberal elites and their doctrinal development of a Liberal universalism.
+Yet if we take the example of France and in particular Belgium, it is clear that the close relationship that developed between some enlightened Liberal elites and Masonry must have contributed both to the socialization of these elites within that part of the bourgeoisie adhering to Enlightenment principles and to the consolidation of consistorial doctrine in its universal values, its social doctrine, and its return to the Mosaic and Prophetic sources of the Liberal religion.

 The Sephardic world